 - Blueberries (or see my vegan blueberry muffin recipe which has a delicious streusel topping, yum!)

 - Dark chocolate chips (check the ingredients to make sure they are dairy-free).
-You could swap 2 tbsp flour for 2 tbsp cocoa powder to make them double-chocolate if you like!
+You could swap 2 tablespoon flour for 2 tablespoon cocoa powder to make them double-chocolate if you like!